 Amazon Food & Drink

 Get ready for some new, and familiar flavors as you dive into some of the Amazon's most popular dishes.
-Learn and experience various types of fruits, meat, and nuts that are unique to the Amazonian region.
-The hunter and gatherer methods used in this untouched part of the world will fascinate you, and the food will have you calling for seconds!
+Learn about and experience various types of fruits, meat, and nuts that are unique to the Amazonian region.

+Colorful and succulent, the fruits of the Amazon are extremely varied and found in different regions.
+Some of the most typical fruits used in the Amazon diet are the camu camu, maracuya, acai, bacaba, cupuazu, aguaje, and the cocona.
+They taste as exotic as they sound!
+Made into drinks, stews, marinades, sauces and desserts you can find these fruits in almost any dish that you try.
 Travelers that have hopped onto the açaí bowl bandwagon will be happy to hear that the açaí palm tree is native to the Amazon Rainforest.
 This super fruit is an essential ingredient in many Amazonian dishes, used in desserts and as a side to grilled fish.
 The nutritious berry has a generous amount of protein and minerals packed into the berry.
-And another perk about açaí berries is that they are harvested in the Amazon without harming the forest or the species that live there.

 Don't have time to go to the Amazon but want to try typical dishes?
 Try a place like Amaz a restaurant in Lima that you can visit with the culinary tour in Lima.